- Home

 - Identify and avoid things that trigger hot flushes, such as alcohol, hot drinks, spicy foods or anxiety.

-- Talk to your doctor about the benefits and risks of hormone replacement therapy (HRT) to treat menopausal symptoms.
-There are also non-hormonal options, such as acupuncture, that you could try.
+- Talk to your doctor about the benefits and risks of menopause hormone therapy (MHT) for severe menopause symptoms.

 More resources